airfanBG/WHproject/README.md

  "/api/Orders/order/{orderId}" *-returns Order info* <br />
   "/api/Orders/place-order" *-Add order* <br />

+  If you place an order the required data format is:

 ##
 **Products** <br />
  "/api/Products/all-products/{string:culture}" *-returns all products*  **By default you do not need to send culture, default is "en".
 Other cultures are: ("ar" "fr" "th" "he" "zh-cht")<br />
  "/api/Products/product/{poductId}" *returns concrete product* <br />